checkly/docs.checklyhq.com/site/content/docs/browser-checks/multiple-tabs.md

     parent: "Browser checks"
 ---

 Certain scenarios might requires us to handle new tab creation or multiple tabs at once.
-Playwright supports this case and, as a consequence, Checkly does as well.
+Playwright Test supports this case and, as a consequence, Checkly does as well.

 ## Handling links that open a new tab

-By allowing us to wait for the creation of a child tab with `context.waitForEvent`, Playwright enables us to "catch" it following a click on an element with `target="_blank"`, and then seamlessly interact with any of the currently open tabs.
+By allowing us to wait for the creation of a child tab with `context.waitForEvent`, Playwright Test enables us to "catch" it following a click on an element with `target="_blank"`, and then seamlessly interact with any of the currently open tabs.

 {{< tabs "Multiple tabs" >}}
 {{< tab "Typescript" >}}